Mary’s Perfect Easy Dressing for Spring Mix Greens

 That combination makes a green salad I never get tired of eating, and I love this salad so much and make it so often that today I’m featuring it as my Friday Favorites pick this week, and it’s a perfect tip for this time of year when most people are doing a diet re-set!

-And although this is perfect for a side-dish, I eat this salad most often for lunch when I want to get back on track with my eating and just want something quick, healthy, and extra low in carbs.
-My version always includes grated Parmesan cheese, and whenever I’ve had a few indulgent meals this simple salad always helps me lose a few pounds when I need a reset.
+And although this is perfect for a side-dish, I use this dressing for spring mix most often to make a salad for lunch when I want to get back on track with my eating and just want something quick, healthy, and extra low in carbs.
+My salad always includes grated Parmesan cheese, and whenever I’ve had a few indulgent meals this simple salad always helps me lose a few pounds when I need a reset.
 If you try it I bet you’ll be surprised how delicious it is for a perfect low-carb lunch!

 What ingredients do you need?